Tesco sells South Korean arm to private equity group for $6.1 billion

 The MBK consortium said it planned to invest 1 trillion Korean won ($831 million) in Homeplus over the next two years to boost its competitiveness.

-HSBC Bank acted as Tesco's lead financial adviser and Barclays Bank as financial adviser and sponsor.
-Deutsche and CitiGroup advised MBK.
+HSBC Bank (HSBA.L) acted as Tesco's lead financial adviser and Barclays Bank as financial adviser and sponsor.
+Deutsche (DBKGn.DE) and CitiGroup (C.N) advised MBK.

 (Additional reporting by Elzio Barreto, Denny Thomas and Kate Holton; Editing by Keith Weir and Mark Potter)